iZeaoGamer/Zector/major.md

 - /home now has a delay before teleportation, just like any other warps.
 - Blocked commands can no longer be executed in Donator mines.
 - Using /warp <name> or tapping an NPC no longer requires you to wait before teleportation is successful.
+- Added back Wood Mine finally!
+Just type /mines, then select Free mines.
+It'll be in there as always, and it isn't griefed too! ;D
+- ExcavationMine will now teleport you to the appropriate warp (Its own mine warp) when mine resets.
+Same goes with Wood Mine too.
+- Removed Plots from /mines - Not sure why that was still there, lol.
+- Fixed not being able to use Warp settings in /mines.